Occupational therapy, physical therapy, and speech therapy/speech-language pathology are often collectively referred to as “rehabilitation therapy.”

 We thought a brief overview of our professions’ histories was important to include, because it emphasizes two things:

-1. All three professions are around a century old, making them relatively new
+- All three professions are around a century old, making them relatively new.

-2. Though distinct in their own ways, our professions have much commonality in their history
+- Though distinct in their own ways, our professions have a lot in common throughout their history.

-All three professions were started around the same time and two major factors influenced their founding:
+All three professions were established around the same time, with two major factors influencing their founding:

-We look forward to seeing how all three grow evolve and continue to interact with one another.
+We look forward to seeing how all three professions continue to grow, evolve, and interact with one another.

 At the end of the day, our differences and similarities are what make us such a fantastic team.

-One of the reasons we love each other so much is that we understand the joys and pains involved with rehabilitating patients to achieve their goals.
+One of the reasons we love each other so much is that we understand the joys and pains involved in rehabilitating patients to achieve their goals.

-We hope that this article has helped un-muddy the waters by clarifying what the rehabilitation therapy disciplines do, and also how we work together and separately to help patients regain the ability to communicate, eat, move, and participate in the activities that mean the most to them.
+We hope that this article has helped un-muddy the waters by clarifying what the rehabilitation therapy disciplines do—and how we work together and separately to help patients regain the ability to communicate, eat, move, and participate in the activities that mean the most to them.

 And if you’re trying to decide which path to pursue, we hope this article has helped you make that choice!